 Last year we had the tree and bedding and that was it.
-But this year I knew I would replace the art above the bed with this gorgeous Pano Pines art from Lindsay Letters.
+But this year I knew I would replace the art above the bed with this gorgeous Petite Pano Pines art.
 It’s so perfect and I’ll keep it up there until spring.
 (I’ll change the bedding back to my blue bedding after Christmas, which will go perfectly with it in the winter.)

-The tree is back again this year, too.
+The flocked tree is back again this year, too.
 Although more than half of the lights are burned out.
 I spent 3 or more hours yesterday trying to fix the lights.
 And I replaced more than 100 bulbs, but I still can’t get the lights to work.
-It’s a pretty cheap tree, so I may just replace it next year.
+It’s a pretty cheap tree, so I may just replace it next year or wrap it in extra lights.
 We’ll see.